CSV Upload Errors

-Solution #1: Add a separate entry for manager in the file.
+Solution #1: Add a separate entry for the manager in the file.

-Solution #2: Replace the email address in your file with the one that is in Betterworks.
+Solution #2: Replace the email address in your file with the one that's in Betterworks.

 Error: "Multiple active users cannot share an email address."

-Cause: The same email address is listed for 2 or more users in your file.
+Cause: The same email address is listed for two or more users in your file.

 Solution: Check the email field in the file for the row indicated and correct the duplication.

-Error: "Email already take by employee ID: [number]."
+Error: "Email already taken by employee ID: [number]."

 Solution: In your file, set the format of the employee_ID field to "Number", then select "Custom" from the available options.
 Lastly, using zeros, enter a representation of your organization's employee IDs.
 For example, if users in your organization have 6-digit employee IDs, you'll need to enter "000000".